clausmalver/clausmalver.github.io/_posts/2024-10-19-SublimeText.md

 ---
 author: clausmalver
-title: Sublime Text, settings, keybindings and tips and tricks
+Title: Sublime Text - Settings, Keybindings, and Tips & Tricks
 description: Settings that I change with a new install of Sublime Text, along with some additional tips and tricks to enhance it a bit.
 date: 2024-10-19
 categories: [Notes, Misc]
 tags: [sublimetext, misc, notes]
 ---
-# Sublime Text

 Below are the settings I use that give me the best look and feel of Sublime Text.

 ## Custom settings